nktknshn/typescript-discogs-client/README.md

 ## About
-This is is a simple client for Discogs.
+This is a simple client for Discogs.
 Types were generated with [quicktype](https://quicktype.io/) from a variety of API calls so they are quite accurate.
 Only database endpoint is implemented.

 ## Usage